The Ministry of

 Class 7

-machine tools; machine couplings and belting.
+a) Machines and machine tools; machine couplings and belting.

 b) Agricultural implements other than hand-operated; incubators for eggs

-c) Engines and motors of all kinds (except for land vehicles) and Agricultural
+c) Engines and motors of all kinds (except for land vehicles) and Agricultural implements other than hand-operated.

 Class 8

-and implements (hand-operated), razors.
+a) Hand tools and implements (hand-operated), razors.

 b) Cutlery, forks and spoons.